Best Affordable Places to Live in Idaho in 2025

 Photo credit: iStock/aoldman

 Nature lovers looking for a retirement spot will savor the opportunities for hiking and other outdoor activities in Twin Falls, located two hours by car southeast of Boise.
-Shoshone Falls and the Orton Botanical Garden are popular local spots, and the downtown offers breweries, shops, and art exhibits for entertainment.
+Shoshone Falls, with a 212-foot vertical drop, which has earned them the nickname of “Niagara Falls of the West,” and the 5-acre Orton Botanical Gardens are popular local spots, and the downtown offers breweries, shops, and art exhibits for entertainment.

 Burley, Idaho